See also our article on the Best Multi-Modulation Pedals.

 - Chase Bliss Audio Warped Vinyl HiFi

 Emulates the effect of a warped vinyl record, but also delivers shimmery vibrato and chorus effects.
-Hold feature allows for on-the-fly control of ramping and LFO.
+The Hold feature allows for on-the-fly control of ramping and LFO.
 Beyond that, it offers multiple trailblazing ways to shape your sound – including 16 DIP switches that all offer something different.
 Analog path, digital brain.

 Here’s the full list:

-Streamlined Mono Chorus Pedals (Compact Case, under $150)
+Affordable Mono Chorus Pedals (Compact Case, under $150)

 In this list, you’ll find your bread and butter compact mono chorus pedals: affordable yet sturdy devices that give you the classic chorus sound and, in some cases, some coloring knobs or switches.